Imperial Palace & Around 皇居エリア

 Home to the Emperor of Japan, the Imperial Palace is built upon the site of Edo Castle, home to the Shogun before 1868.
-Protected by wide moats and thick walls and surrounded by meticulously kept gardens, the grounds offer a peaceful green escape from the steel and glass of downtown Tokyo's modern office buildings.
+Protected by wide moats and thick walls and surrounded by meticulously kept gardens, the grounds offer a peaceful green contrast to the steel and glass of downtown Tokyo's modern office buildings.

-Runners, cyclists and strolling couples and families frequent the palace grounds, and so can you.
+Runners, cyclists and strolling couples and families frequent the palace grounds.
 There are tours of the grounds as well, and you can get in to see the Imperial art collection for free.

 The Imperial Palace is extensive, and can be reached from several different gates and metro stations.

 The Ote-mon gate is one of the most popular options, since it connects directly to the East Garden.
 The gate is a five-minute walk from the Otemachi subway station, or a 15-minute walk from Tokyo Station.

 The Hirakawa-mon and Kita-hanebashi-mon gates are located closer to Kitanomaru Park; both are a five-minute walk from Takebashi Station on the Tozai metro line.

 Although much smaller than in its heyday, the grounds of the Imperial Palace extend for several kilometers and are divided into four main parts.
 Three are open to visitors — the Outer Garden , East Garden and Kitanomaru Park .
 The inner palace area can only be visited on special tours, which depart from the Kikyo-mon Gate.

 Each of the three gardens has its own character.
 The Outer Garden is the most urban, offering views of the towering skyscrapers of busy Marunouchi that contrast with the Meiji era (1868-1912) Nijubashi bridge and black pines.